This brief summary is largely extracted from ‘Morton Baptist Church, 1834-2009’ with edits for brevity and clarity.

 From 1987 to 1990, American Baptist missionary (ABWE) Dr Jack Cribbs was the pastor.
 He and his wife Kitty had been worshipping at the church for some months.
 He was a Policeman, and was converted aged 32.
 He later pastored a church in Kansas before coming to England.
 Dr Cribbs led the church in much evangelistic outreach work, and along with his wife was noted for work amongst the young people and for getting involved in every aspect of church life.
 A number professed faith and were baptised under his ministry.

 Dr Stephen Mitchell served as the Pastor from 1991-1995.
 When he was called, he was an Elder at Child’s Hill Baptist Church in North London.
 He combined his pastoral duties with full time work.
 New members were added and there were also baptisms.
 Dr Mitchell remained associated with the church for some time after standing down, and also served as a Deacon.

 Very many men have ministered faithfully to the congregation over the past years, and many men and women have served in many capacities – providing music, ministering to the young, conducting hospital services, and a wide variety of outreach work.
 When the church was made independent in 1984, one of the founding deacons was Mr Fred Witchard, and he served continuously as church secretary from 1984 to 2010, when the Lord called him home.
-179 years of history have passed at Morton – and many faithful servants of God have lived, worshipped, and witnessed here.
+Over 180 years of history have passed at Morton – and many faithful servants of God have lived, worshipped, and witnessed here.
 We look to the Lord for the future of our fellowship, and pray that Jesus Christ may be honoured, and souls saved to His glory, until He returns.